-We're here to help you get started
+We're here to help you start investing

 Remember, investing has its downs as well as ups.
 Unlike saving, there’s a risk you could get back less than you invest – for example if you invested in January 2020 and sold your investments in April 2020.
 Also keep in mind that past performance is not a reliable guide to future performance.